kubernetes-retired/heapster/docs/sink-configuration.md

 heapster can store data into multiple sinks at once.

 ## Current sinks

+### Log

+This sinks writes all data to the standard output which is particularly useful for debugging.

+   --sink=log

 ### InfluxDB
 This sink supports both monitoring metrics and events.
 *Supports InfluxDB versions v0.9 and above*